tsara27/my_website/about.md

 layout: page
 title: About
 permalink: /about/
+description: Hi!
+My name is Tsara Fatma Larasati Sudrajat, I know it is a long name.
+Just call me Tsara.
+I am a wife, mentor, teacher, and Ruby on Rails developer, and loving all of them so much.
+Studying in English Education department, but it will never stop me to learn how to be a professional Ruby on Rails developer.
+I am a traitor of my own major, English Education department.
+Ruby on Rails is my passion.
+I was falling in love with Ruby at the first sight even feeling weird to see a line of code without semicolon.
 ---

 Hi!
 My name is Tsara Fatma Larasati Sudrajat, I know it is a long name.
 Just call me Tsara.